 Invoice finance is the name for a range of services which improve cash flow by freeing up cash from invoices raised.
 The amount of money available can grow automatically as sales increase, avoiding the need to extend overdrafts or reapply for loans.

-Invoice factoring enables suitable businesses which have a turnover in excess of £250k to turn invoices into cash straight away rather than having to wait for the customer to pay.
+Invoice factoring enables suitable businesses which have an actual or projected annual turnover of £500k to turn invoices into cash straight away rather than having to wait for the customer to pay.
 The client submits their invoices to the factoring company, which advances a pre-agreed percentage of the invoice amount (say 80-90%).
 The factoring company then collects the payment from the customer once it falls due and then releases the balance back to the client.

-Invoice discounting works in a similar way but is aimed at larger, more well established businesses with a turnover in excess of £1 million, except that the clients collect the invoice payments themselves.
+Invoice discounting works in a similar way, except that the clients collect the invoice payments themselves.

 With either service, credit protection is available to shield a business from the impact of bad debts.
 Both factoring and invoice discounting are suitable for UK and/or export sales